 Substitute teachers are subject to payroll deductions required by law.
 Mandatory deductions include state and federal taxes, deductions required by the Teachers' Retirement System of the State of Kentucky, deductions required as a result of judicial process, and Medicare (FICA).

-Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
-This consent may be revoked by the employee at any time by written notice to the employer.
+.
 03.1211

 General Information